2.6 PFAS Releases to the Environment

 The most abundant PFAS found in biosolids (PFOS and PFOA) are the same as those found in WWTP effluent, although biosolids may also contain other long-chain PFAS (Hamid and Li 2016; Washington et al. 2010).
 Although multiple studies have reported statistically significant data showing transformation of polyfluorinated substances to PFAAs in land-applied biosolids (Yoo et al. 2010; Sepulvado et al. 2011; Washington et al. 2010), other evidence indicates that some polyfluorinated substances remain in biosolids-amended soils for many years to decades (Yoo et al. 2010; Rich et al. 2015; Washington et al. 2018).

-Application of municipal biosolids as a soil amendment can result in a transfer of PFAS to soil (Sepulvado et al. 2011).
+Application of municipal or industrial biosolids as a soil amendment can result in a transfer of PFAS to soil (Sepulvado et al. 2011).
 These PFAS can then be available for uptake by some plants and soil organisms (Yoo et al. 2011).
-There are indications that PFAAs can enter the food chain through the use of biosolids-amended soil (Lindstrom et al. 2011; Blaine et al. 2013; Blaine et al. 2014; Navarro et al. 2017).
+There are indications that PFAAs can enter the food chain through the use of biosolids-amended soil (Lindstrom, Strynar, and Libelo 2011; Blaine et al. 2013; Blaine et al. 2014; Navarro et al. 2017).
 It is noted, however, that PFAAs present at one municipal biosolids application site were not found in grain grown in the application plot (Gottschall et al. 2017).
 Hamid and Li (2016) suggested that short-chain (< C7) PFAAs in biosolids subsequently used in land applications can lead to contamination of food (Section 5.6).
+Significant data gaps exist regarding the fate and transport mechanisms associated with land application of PFAS impacted biosolids and the associated impacts to the food chain are an active area of study (see Section 6.5).